IRS Attack Demonstrates How Breaches Beget More Breaches

 As the IRS begins to dig into forensics around a breach in its online "Get Transcript" application that exposed 100,000 tax accounts to intruders, early information released this week to the public is offering security food for thought to both public and private sector organizations.
 According to security pundits, the breach offers ample evidence of authentication weaknesses prevalent today and also shows how interconnected unrelated data breaches can really be.

-"These third parties gained sufficient information from an outside source before trying to access the IRS site, which allowed them to clear a multi-step authentication process, including several personal verification questions that typically are only known by the taxpayer," the statement said, explaining that the Treasury Inspector General and the IRS Criminal Investigation unit are looking into it and have shut down the application in the interim.
+The IRS said in a statement yesterday that criminals used taxpayer-specific data from "non-IRS sources" to gain unauthorized access to the breached accounts."These third parties gained sufficient information from an outside source before trying to access the IRS site, which allowed them to clear a multi-step authentication process, including several personal verification questions that typically are only known by the taxpayer," the statement said, explaining that the Treasury Inspector General and the IRS Criminal Investigation unit are looking into it and have shut down the application in the interim.

 Sponsor video, mouseover for sound